the-real-i9/Learn-Go/jottings.md

 <-ch // e.g. fmt.Print(<-ch)
 ```

+---

-The "main" function runs in a goroutine and the `go` statement creates additional goroutines that runs asynchronously (multiple `go func(...args)` runs concurrently/asynchronously)
+The "main" function runs in a goroutine and the `go` statement creates additional goroutines that runs asynchronously (multiple `go func(...args)` runs concurrently)

-When one goroutine attempts a send or receive on a channel, it blocks until another goroutine attempts the corresponding receive or send operation, at which point the value is transferred and both goroutines proceed.
+- When one goroutine attempts a send or receive on a channel, it blocks until another goroutine attempts the corresponding receive or send operation, at which point the value is transferred and both goroutines proceed.

+---

 `fmt.Sprint(string)` variations works like `fmt.Print(string)` variations, but rather than print to os.Stdout, it formats accordingly and returns the resulting string.

+---

+There are two kinds of module/package, one that's a custom package and the other a special "main" package.
+What you get depends on the package name you declare.
+- Regardless of your module name,
+  - if you delare **"package main"**, your module becomes the main package/module, it becomes the entry point of execution, all other packages are imported into it directly or indirectly.
+But,
+  - if you declare **"package moduleName"**, it becomes a custom package, that may imported by the main package/module directly or indirectly

+You can compile the go files in a "main" package/module into one executable.

+The package name you use must be the one you use in all the go files in a package/module.

+---